LIFSHallym/LIFSResearchBlog/_drafts/2020-02-11-git-commands-enough-to-excel-in-your-team.md

 ```
 3. Push the branch to github

-Great job, you have created a branch above that means any changes you make on the code will be save to you branch and not directly to the master branch (a very important safety measure).
+Great job, you have created a branch and that means any changes you make on the code will be saved to your branch and not directly to the master branch (a very important safety measure).

 Now go ahead and make changes to the code.
-Let's say add contents to README.md file.
+Let's say add contents to README.md file located in the hello-world folder.

 This newly added content is only on your local machine.
 In other for members of the team to get the new changes you have to push your code to github.